5 October 2020

 About The Client

-SnapBizz CloudTech (popularly known as SnapBizz) focuses on developing cloud-based solutions for the FMCG ecosystem (brands, retailer, consumer, and distributor) in large/medium “Kirana” stores.
-The company offers retailers and brands a disruptive cloud solution that enables their customers to find and order products and services online.
+SnapBizz CloudTech (popularly known as SnapBizz) focuses on developing cloud-based solutions for the FMCG ecosystem (brands, retailers, consumers, and distributors) in large/medium “Kirana” stores.
+The company offers retailers and brands a disruptive cloud solution enabling customers to find and order products and services online.

-The solution provides smart store management and contextual visibility to retailers to improve profitability.
-It also connects stores with its consumers, facilitating the last mile connect.
+The solution provides retailers with innovative store management and contextual visibility to improve profitability.
+It also connects stores with their consumers, facilitating the last-mile connection.

 The solution comprises a tablet, barcode scanner, thermal printer, and an intelligent external 22” consumer-facing LED display for visual consumer engagement.